VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module assigns car service availability levels (Low, High) to Bzones and households.

-* Data sources include none
-* Model types include none
-* Estimation uses the following methods: Package build
-* Documented in inst/module_docs/AssignCarSvcAvailability.md

-The models in this model step are:

-* Model name: No Model
-  + Model type: NA
-  + Estimation data: bzone_carsvc_availability.csv
-  + Estimation method: Package build
-  + Estimation script: R/AssignCarSvcAvailability.R
-  + Model object: NA
-  + Notes: User input from csv
+This module step has no estimated parameters or other model types derived from data.

 ####  AssignDemandManagement

 This module assigns demand management program participation to households and to workers.

 * Data sources include NHTS 2001
 * Model types include Proportions
-* Estimation uses the following methods: Package build
+* Estimation uses the following methods: Imports from VELandUse
 * Documented in inst/module_docs/AssignDemandManagement.md

 The models in this model step are:

 * Model name: Proportional VMT Reduction Estimation
   + Model type: Proportions
-  + Estimation data: VE2001NHTS::Hh_df
+  + Estimation data: VELandUse::TdmModel_ls
-VE2001NHTS::HhTours_df
-inst/extdata/tdm_parameters.csv
-  + Estimation method: Package build
+  + Estimation method: Imports from VELandUse
   + Estimation script: R/AssignDemandManagement.R
   + Model object: NA
-  + Notes: Sources estimation data from the VE NHTS 2001 package and default user specifications
+  + Notes: This module has no estimated model parameters.
+It loads the model estimated in the VELandUse module

 ####  AssignParkingRestrictions

 This module identifies parking restrictions and prices affecting households at their residences, workplaces, and other places they are likely to visit in the urban area.

 * Data sources include none
-* Model types include Proportions
+* Model types include none
-* Estimation uses the following methods: Package build
+* Estimation uses the following methods: none
 * Documented in inst/module_docs/AssignParkingRestrictions.md

 The models in this model step are:

 * Model name: Proportional/Average assignment
-  + Model type: Proportions
+  + Model type: NA
-  + Estimation data: marea_parking-avail_by_area-type.csv
+  + Estimation data: NA
-marea_parking-cost_by_area-type.csv
-  + Estimation method: Package build
+  + Estimation method: NA
   + Estimation script: R/AssignParkingRestrictions.R
   + Model object: NA
-  + Notes: User input from csv
+  + Notes: This module has no estimated model parameters.
+Function appplied by this model is deterministic.

 ####  CreateSimBzoneModels